Biggest talking points from week three of Strictly, from Amy Dowden to Eddie Kadi

 Craig Revel Horwood, who is known for his cutting criticism of the show’s contestants, told Kadi that he would have made his “family proud” with his performance.
 Meanwhile, Anton Du Beke added that he just “loved it”.

-Head judge Shirley Ballas said the performance was “slick, it had style, it was edgy and entertaining”, before scoring Kadi the first 10 of the 2023 series.
+Head judge Shirley Ballas said the performance was “slick, it had style, it was edgy and entertaining”, before pulling out her 10 paddle, making it the first double-digits score of the 2023 series.

 Amy Dowden delighted Strictly fans with surprise appearance amid breast cancer treatment